kelvinehiz/alx-low_level_programming/0x09-static_libraries/README.md

-This task takes a look at static libraries and what they do in to simplify large programs
+This task takes a look at static libraries and what they do to simplify large programs